Emulations. Childhoods at School

 We propose the following areas of focus, while remaining open to other suggestions that fall outside these areas:

-1. School-Age Children: Expectations, Perceptions, and Practices
+1. Children in School Classrooms: Expectations, Perceptions, and Practices

 3. Childhood and Play